Robust Trust: Introduction

 Our characterization also yields a closed-form solution when the agent's downstream choice is binary (e.g., to accept or reject an application) and the agent has no private information.
-In such problems, the optimal robust use of advice is generically all-or-nothing: either the trust region is the entire belief simplex or it collapses to the prior.
+In such problems, the optimal robust use of advice is generically all-or-nothing: either the trust region is the entire belief simplex or it collapses to the prior belief.
 Which regime obtains is determined by an alignment threshold that depends only on the relative value of the adviser's information across the two actions.
-In particular, if alignment is below one half, the agent cannot robustly benefit from the adviser.
+In particular, if the alignment probability is below one half, the agent cannot robustly benefit from the presence of the adviser.

 Finally, we examine environments where uncertainty concerns many possible states and actions.
 Here, the geometry of the trust region plays a major role: some directions of belief change are far more consequential than others because they trigger actions whose payoffs are highly sensitive to the true state.
 In a robust solution, the misaligned adviser chooses recommendations that are farthest from the truth within the trusted set in an incentive-based sense, again formalized by Bregman distance.
-In general, the trust region may take a complex shape, i.e., it need not even be convex.
+In general, the trust region may have a complex shape, for example, it need not be convex.
 In symmetric environments, however, the trust region inherits the symmetry of incentives and information and can be tractably characterized.